 Joy Baglio is a writer living in Northampton, MA.
-Her short fiction is forthcoming in Tin House in spring 2018 and appeared recently in The Iowa Review, TriQuarterly, Tin House's The Open Bar, the New Ohio Review, PANK, and F(r)iction and her work has been supported by grants from The Elizabeth George Foundation and The Speculative Literature Foundation.
+Her short fiction has appeared recently in Tin House, The Iowa Review, TriQuarterly, Tin House's The Open Bar, the New Ohio Review, PANK, and F(r)iction and her work has been supported by grants from The Elizabeth George Foundation and The Speculative Literature Foundation.
 She serves as Associate Fiction Editor at West Branch, a Grub Street writing instructor, and Founder & Director of Pioneer Valley Writers' Workshop, where she frequently teaches.
-She is currently working on her first novel, based on her short story "How to Survive on Land."
+She is at work on her first novel, based on her short story "How to Survive on Land."

 - Recent News -